 What Makes Irish Double Damask Table Linens Special?

-What I especially love about these "New" Old stock, is that they are new stock and have never been used.
+What I especially love about these "New" old stock linens is that they are new stock and have never been used.
 They still have their original labels.

 © Copyright Sugar et Cie

 This means that you can be a little more relaxed and spend less time worrying about their condition.
 They have never been used, yet they are vintage.
-Made of 100% linen, they are high in quality which you can see in the workmanship and the feel of the piece.
+Made of 100% linen, they are high in quality which you can see in the workmanship and feel when you handle it.
 The kind of quality that is now almost prohibitively expensive to produce.
 There is only one company left in Ireland manufacturing these linens - Thomas Ferguson Irish Linen, Banbridge, County Down.

 Originally purchased as wedding gifts or for elegant entertaining, many have sat tucked away in someone's linen drawer, armoire, or chest, for 60 years or more.
 Most likely deemed too nice to use - until now that is!

-The white-on-white patterns remind me of today's French jacquard linens, except that they are a fraction the price.
-I wanted to add them to my personal collection and offer them for sale in our boutique.
+The white-on-white patterns remind me of today's French jacquard linens.
+I have added some to my personal collection and also offer them for sale in our boutique when we can find them.

 Vintage Table Linens Buying Tips